-13. Master gunsmiths made exquisite varieties of repeating arms from the sixteenth through the eighteenth centuries, at high cost.
+cost.
 Designs with rotating breeches or multiple barrels seldom exceeded a ten-round capacity, but early magazine or superposed firearms could.
 Regardless of type, gunmakers often decorated multi-fire weapons lavishly, and sold or gifted them to a tiny stratum of elite consumers across Europe.
-But most of these weapons remained gorgeous curiosities, usually more suited to admire than to shoot.
+But most of these weapons remained gorgeous curiosities, usually better suited to admire than to shoot.
 Prized more than used, early repeating firearms survive at far, far higher rates than do the era's ordinary, single-shot firearms that did actual work in the world.
 While produced in very small quantities annually, therefore, they accumulated over the centuries of production so that today the world's museums and collectors possess many intriguing specimens.

-14. Notwithstanding often brilliant work, no large-capacity firearm design functioned well enough to become militarily and commercially significant before the nineteenth century.
+14. Notwithstanding often brilliant work, no large-capacity

+firearm design functioned well enough to become commercially or militarily significant before the nineteenth century.
 These ideas were simply too far ahead of their times.
-W. W. Greener, one of the English-speaking world's preeminent authorities on firearms history, put it this way: "The advantages of the repeating principle thus appear to have been observed at an early date, and the inventive genius of the gun-maker would have been equal to producing weapons of the desired type if only the skill and tools of the workman had allowed of a perfect mechanically fitting joint being obtained."5 Most rotating breech mechanisms were complex and exceedingly difficult to make well before moving parts could be built with machine precision.
-Long-guns festooned with several barrels were too heavy and cumbersome to be practical handheld weapons.
+W. W. Greener, one of the English-speaking world's preeminent authorities on firearms history, put it this way: "The advantages of the repeating principle thus appear to have been observed at an early date, and the inventive genius of the gun-maker would have been equal to producing weapons of the desired type if only the skill and tools of the workman had allowed of a perfect mechanically fitting joint being obtained."
+Most rotating breech mechanisms were complex and exceedingly difficult to make well before moving parts could be built with machine precision.
+Long-guns festooned with several barrels were too heavy and cumbersome to be practical handheld weapons.4

 Early magazine guns demanded an even higher level of craftsmanship in order to create a perfect seal between the rotating breechblock and the stored powder, lest the combustion in the chamber ignite the magazine.
-The best, like those made by the Florentine Michele Lorenzoni in the late seventeenth and early eighteenth centuries, minimized these dangers through slow, precise craftsmanship.
-But early magazine guns were perilous even in the hands of expert gunmakers.
-Lorenzoni's countryman, the famed gunmaker Bartolomo Girardoni, reportedly lost his left hand in a magazine explosion.6
+The best, those made by the German Kalthoff family and the Florentine Michele Lorenzoni in the seventeenth and early eighteenth centuries, minimized these dangers through slow, precise craftsmanship.
+But in addition to being expensive, delicate, and prone to malfunction, early magazine guns were perilous even in the hands of expert qunmakers.
+Lorenzoni's countryman, the famed qunmaker Bartolomo Girardoni, reportedly lost his left hand in a magazine explosion.
+Novelty and admirable craftsmanship made these weapons attractive to some very wealthy European collectors.
+Sir Edward Mountagu (Lord Sandwich) purchased one in 1663 to show off to his friends and clients (including the diarist Samuel Pepys, who, as plaintiffs note, was duly impressed by his patron's latest curiosity).
+But early magazine arms were much too expensive and too flawed to have "gained popularity throughout Europe," as the plaintiffs assert.5